microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 ## Solution Setup

-**PIC16F15243 Only: Due to a bug in the compiler (XC8 v2.20), Storage Area Flash must be disabled in the configuration words, otherwise executable code will be placed in a non-executable section of memory.**
+**PIC16F15243 Only: Due to memory limits, Storage Area Flash must be disabled in the configuration words, otherwise executable code will be placed in a non-executable section of memory.**

 1. Change the build configuration to the appropriate configuration ending with the part in use (e.g.: PIC16F15245).<br>
   a.
 If you have a license to use the Pro compiler, select the PRO option to enable code optimizations.<br>